WhyNotHugo/django-afip/README.rst

     # Save to some custom file-like-object:
     receipt_pdf.save_pdf_to(file_object)

-The former is usually recomended since it allows simpler interaction via standard django patterns.
+The former is usually recommended since it allows simpler interaction via standard django patterns.

 Exposing receipts